As an Amazon Associate I earn from qualifying purchases.

 My Memere (grandmother) had volunteered to stay with the baby and me while Kevin was at work during the day.
 It was 9 years ago, nearly to the day, and I can still remember holding a nursing baby in one hand and one of Memere's ginger snaps in the other.

 We joked that the amount of molasses I ate in these cookies was the driving factor behind my milk production!
 HA!

 Ginger Snap Cookies Tips & Tricks

-TRY to use room temperature ingredients.
+No. 1 --> Try to use room temperature ingredients.
 Especially the butter - it's much easier to cream butter and sugar together when the butter is soft!
 Speaking of creaming, mix the butter and sugar on high speed until it lightens in color, about 2 minutes.

 Ginger Snaps Ingredients:

 I believe in baking cookies at 375f.
 A hotter oven and a shorter time give crisp outside edges and softer chewier middles - if you can get some crunch on the outside of the cookie and some softness in the middle, you've caught lightning in a bottle.